Koni De Winter

-Koni De Winter (born 12 June 2002) is a Belgian professional footballer who plays as Centre-back for club AC Milan and the Belgium national team.
+Koni De Winter (/nl/; born 12 June 2002) is a Belgian professional footballer who plays as centre-back for club AC Milan and the Belgium national team.

 Club career

 Early career

 De Winter played in City Pirates Antwerp until 2015.
 He played the 2015–16 season in the Lierse SK youth academy.
 The following season, De Winter moved to the Zulte Waregem youth academy.
-In the summer of 2018, he moved to Italian Serie A club Juventus, becoming the first Belgian footballer ever to play for them.
+In the summer of 2018, he moved to Serie A club Juventus, becoming the first Belgian footballer ever to play for them.
 Initially joining the youth academy, in the 2018–19 season, De Winter made 27 appearances and scored one goal with the under-17s.
 In the 2019–20 season, he made 8 appearances with the under-19s team.
 The following season, De Winter made 23 appearances with the under-19s often playing as captain.

 Juventus

 First call-up by Juventus and 2021–22 season

-On 28 October 2020, De Winter was called up by Juventus' first team coach Andrea Pirlo for a UEFA Champions League match against Spanish La Liga club Barcelona.
+On 28 October 2020, De Winter was called up by Juventus' first team coach Andrea Pirlo for a UEFA Champions League match against La Liga club Barcelona.
 On 20 February 2021, he renewed his contract until 2024.
 On 24 July, he made his unofficial debut for Juventus in a 3–1 win against Cesena; scoring the opening goal in the 4th minute.

-De Winter made his debut for Juventus U23 – the reserve team of Juventus – on 22 August 2021 in a 3–2 win against Pro Sesto in the Coppa Italia Serie C. On 20 October, he was sent-off in a 2–2 draw against AlbinoLeffe, ten minutes after his entry onto the field.
+De Winter made his debut for Juventus U23 – the reserve team of Juventus – on 22 August 2021 in a 3–2 win against Pro Sesto in the Coppa Italia Serie C. On 20 October, he was sent off in a 2–2 draw against AlbinoLeffe, ten minutes after his entry onto the field.
 On 27 October, De Winter scored his first career goal: an equalizing goal in a 1–1 draw against Piacenza.